xrapid-group/xrmold/index.md

 **Note**: it is always useful to have an independent validation set from field slides, we will welcome images without annotations but description to this effect.

-**Note**: it will be shown in the app utilization section how to change the labels of a spore.
+**Note**: it is be shown in the app utilization section (6.3) how to change the labels of a spore.
 When this is performed, the image is sent back to our servers, and may be used in our training set after the change has been confirmed by our analysts.

-# 6. XRMold app
+## 6.5.
+Standard care and cleaning of the unit

+### 6.5.1.
+Standard care

+For optimal results, xRmold must be used in a microscopy environment, that means:

+-   Air regulated area to avoid dust.
+-   No vibration.
+The xRfiber platform must be installed in a stable and robust stage, uncoupled from floor vibrations.

+Additionally, the microscope must be covered by its plastic pouch when not in use, to avoid the deposition of dust.
+Furthermore, the silicon tip must be inserted in the hole of the eyepiece of the trinocular tube when the iPhone/iPad is not on its cradle.

+### 6.5.2.
+Cleaning the microscope

+**WARNING**: Do not use detergents or aggressive liquids to clean the xRmold microscope or its optics.
+A compressed air spray (not included) and the lens cleaning paper (included) are sufficient to perfectly clean the xRfiber platform.

+Process for cleaning the xRfiber platform

+1. Remove the cradle
+	1. Begin by the socket head screws that they maintain the cradle support in the microscope head.
+	2. Remove the cradle with the eyepiece.
+	3. Loosen the three screws which maintain the eyepiece on the cradle cylinder and remove the eyepiece.
+	4. Clean the eyepiece using a dust air spray, clean it on its top and on its bottom.
+	5. If some impurities remain on the lens, use a lens cleaning paper (always with linear motion), and use the compressed air spray when finished.
+2. Remove the trinocular tube by loosening manually the two screws maintaining it
+3. Use the compressed air spray to clean the glass on the top of the head.
+4. Remove the head of the microscope using a 2.5mm Allen wrench
+	1. Remove the Olympus objective from the turret.
+	2. Turn the turret to place the opened orifice in line with the optic train.
+From the top of the microscope, use the compressed air spray to clean the microscope and the turret.
+5. Reassemble the head of the microscope.
+6. Reassemble the trinocular tube.
+7. Place the eyepiece in the cradle cylinder and slowly fasten the 3 screws to maintain it.
+8. Reassemble the complete cradle and maintain it fastening both screws on the microscope head.
+9. Use the compressed air spray to clean the objective and reassemble it on the turret.
+10. Use the compressed air to remove dust on:
+	1. The lenses on the top of the condenser.
+	2. The glass on the top of the light diaphragm.

+If both the front oculars are in use, to clean them:
+-   Remove both oculars using a 1.5mm Allen wrench.
+-   Use the compressed air spray to clean inside the microscope head oculars orifices.
+-   Use the compressed air spray to clean both oculars on their top and on their bottom.
+If some impurities are still existing, use the lens cleaning paper to remove them (every time with linear motion), and use the air compressed spray to finalize the oculars cleaning.

+The xRmold microscope is now normally clean to proceed with the analysis.
+Do not forget to clean your Apple device camera lens using the lens cleaning paper.

 [1]:	https://www.amazon.com/Lactophenol-Cotton-Fungal-Hardy-Diagnostics/dp/B0732CDHHT
 [2]:	https://www.sigmaaldrich.com/catalog/product/sial/61335?lang=fr&region=FR